emmanuel-arch/Data-Engineering-AWS/README.md

 2. **Data Staging**: AWS S3 will be used as the staging area for storing ingested data before further processing.
 3. **Data Warehousing**: Extracted data will be loaded into a Postgres SQL database using AWS Lambda, simulating a data warehouse environment.
 4. **Data Visualization**: The staged and processed data will be visualized to derive insights, using tools such as AWS QuickSight or equivalent.
-5. **Automation**: To ensure efficiency, all stages will be connected and automated using AWS EventBridge, allowing for scheduled execution of the data pipeline.

 ---